aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Esri ArcGIS Servers can provision OGC and KML web services alongside their Esri Rest services.
 Landgate has enabled WMS services for their Public ArcGIS MapServers, but not WFS or KML.
 Doing so would improve interoperability for open source apps such as QGIS at little incremental cost.
 Older infrastructure could then be decommissioned without reduced service to the community.

-Esri JSON is not the same format as the open standard GeoJSON (note, this is not an OGC standard {Reed:2011kt}), the OGC JSON response format.
-The JSON output from Esri endpoints represents the same data as a response from an OGC endpoint but is laid out differently and must be parsed into an in-memory geometry object before the two can be directly compared.
-We applaud offering both formats for the sake of broader compatibility.
-However, should older OGC servers be decommissioned we would recommend that Landgate offer WFS services from ArcGIS servers so that at least open standard GML would be available.
+Esri JSON is not the same format as the open standard GeoJSON served by GME and OGC endpoints (note, this is not an OGC standard {Reed:2011kt}).
+The JSON output from Esri endpoints represents the same data as a response from an OGC or GME endpoint but is laid out differently and must be parsed into an in-memory geometry object before the two can be directly compared.
+Replacing GeoJSON with Esri JSON requires all applications which depend on these endpoints to adapt to the new format.

+Should older OGC servers be decommissioned we would recommend that Landgate offer WFS services from ArcGIS servers so that at least open standard GML would be available.
 Landgate could also, adventurously, offer GeoJSON from ArcGIS for Server with third party extensions.

 ## Future Work